 3. ‘Stickier’ employees

-A survey carried out by the National Association of Colleges and Employers revealed that employees who were hired out of internships had a retention rate of 65.5%, compared to 46.2% for employees who’ve never been part of any internship program.
+A help me with my homework carried out by the National Association of Colleges and Employers revealed that employees who were hired out of internships had a retention rate of 65.5%, compared to 46.2% for employees who’ve never been part of any internship program.

 In other words, internships can lead to ‘stickier’ employees, that is, people who will remain with your Escape Room longer.